larscaspersen/weatherImpute/README.md

 patching functions do not work, if also all entries in that column are unique.

+## How to add user-defined patching and evaluation functions?

 An important feature is the compatibility of weatherImpute functions and user-defined patching or evaluation functions.
 Here is an example how to integrate a user-defined function in `patch_flexible_several_stations`,